outlier-org/outlier-aws-infrastructure/README.md

     - Because of this, we are not and SHOULD NOT be managing any AWS Resources that have `terraform_managed = True` as a tag.
     - We do, however, dynamically import and reference these values in this project.
   - ❌ Task Definitions
     - Why?
-These live inside our application repositories. see `outlier-api/taskdef_nightly.json`
+These live inside our application repositories and are dynamically generated and used by our AWS CodePipeline. see `outlier-api/taskdef_nightly.json`
   - ❌ Secrets Manager
     - Why?
 It is not good practice to manage Secrets Manager resources in this code.
-    - We do, however, dynamically import and reference these values in this project.
+    - We do, however, dynamically fetch/import and reference these values in this project as needed.
   - ❌ ACM Certificates
     - Why?
 Certificates often have their own lifecycle outside of the core application resources, sometimes with other Savvas parties needing to make changes to them.
 Because of this, I chose to leave their management in the AWS console.
     - We do, however, dynamically import and reference these values in this project.